p-kar/CS388-NLP-HW2/README.md

 ### Running the model on the test set

-This will choose the latest model checkpoint from the `$TRAIN_DIR` and run it on the test set.
+This will choose the latest model checkpoint from the `TRAIN_DIR` and run it on the test set.
 Make sure to provide the same `ORTH_FEAT_MODE` that was provided during the training of the model.

 ~~~~
 python pos_bilstm.py $DATASET_PATH $TRAIN_DIR $SPLIT_TYPE test $ORTH_FEAT_MODE